alacritty/vtebench/README.md

 This benchmark is not sufficient to get a general understanding of the performance of a terminal emulator.
-It lacks support for critical factors like framerate or latency.
+It lacks support for critical factors like frame rate or latency.
 The only factor this benchmark stresses is the speed at which a terminal reads from the PTY.
 If you do not understand what this means, please do not jump to any conclusions from the results of this benchmark.